pelevesque/skeletor/README.md

 ### Cloning a skeleton

-`skeletor:cloneSkeleton(from, to, props)` is used to clone a skeleton.
+`skeletor:cloneSkeleton(fromName, toName, props)` is used to clone a skeleton.

 You can optionally change some of the skeleton's properties when cloning.